1mishra/MC-VAR-of-Derivative-portfolio/README.md

 # MC-VAR-of-Derivative-portfolio
-Please see included pdf document of details of this approach
+Please see included pdf document of details of this POC research